Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 }

-function, also since it’s part of the standard libc, this
+for the syscall function, also since it’s part of the standard libc, this

-just need CLinker.systemLinker()
+just need Linker.nativeLinker().

 /*